B+Tree Locking Algorithm

 [x] => [x] => [x] => [x] => [x]

 Since every node might split, the node above it might change, meaning that it doesn't make sense to release any locks until after we finish our entire insertion.
-We can imagine the case where a split in a leaf triggers a split in the root node; therefore, we want to keep the root node so long as its possible that it may have to handle a split or split itself.
+We can imagine the case where a split in a leaf triggers a split in the root node; therefore, we want to keep the root node locked so long as its possible that it may have to handle a split or split itself.

 Let's go through a few more examples: